eduardourso/GIFGenerator/README.md

 Eduardo Urso, eduardourso@gmail.com

 ### License
-GIFGeneraor is available under the MIT license.
+GIFGenerator is available under the MIT license.
 See the LICENSE file for more info.